qEEG brain mapping

 Neurofeedback is especially helpful for kids who struggle with emotional regulation.
 The goal of neurofeedback is to teach children how to regulate their own emotional states and manage their stress levels.
 This can be beneficial for children who are anxious, moody, or have difficulty handling strong emotions.
 Neurofeedback helps children learn to understand the signals their brain sends and how to respond accordingly.

+What are the benefits of neurofeedback?
 Studies have shown that neurofeedback can help reduce symptoms of depression and anxiety in children.
 Neurofeedback has been used as a supplement to traditional counseling for kids and has been found to be more effective than traditional therapy alone.
 With neurofeedback, children learn how to self-regulate their emotions by learning to control their reactions to stressors and how to use calming techniques.
 By teaching children how to self-regulate their emotions, they are better equipped to handle the challenges life throws at them.

 4) Helps with sleep

+What are the benefits of neurofeedback?
 One of the most important benefits of neurofeedback therapy for kids is its ability to improve sleep.
 Neurofeedback has been found to be especially helpful for children who have difficulty sleeping, including those with insomnia and parasomnia.
-Neurofeedback helps kids regulate their circadian rhythms, which is critical for a good night's sleep.
+Neurofeedback helps kids regulate their circadian rhythms, which is critical for a good night’s sleep.
 Through counseling for kids, parents and caregivers can also be taught techniques to help their child wind down before bedtime and create better bedtime habits.
 Neurofeedback therapy can even help with nightmares, night terrors, and other disruptive sleep patterns.
 If you’re looking for a way to help your child get more restful sleep, consider the benefits of neurofeedback therapy.

 5) Improves processing speed

+What are the benefits of neurofeedback?
 One of the major benefits of neurofeedback for kids is that it helps to improve processing speed.
 Neurofeedback works by training the brain to respond more efficiently to certain tasks, allowing a child to better understand and process new information quickly and accurately.
 This can be especially beneficial for kids who have difficulty focusing or have learning disabilities, as it can help them comprehend information more effectively and retain it for longer.
 In some cases, neurofeedback has even been used in conjunction with traditional counseling for kids to boost its effectiveness.
 By improving their processing speed, neurofeedback can help kids become more confident in their ability to absorb and apply new knowledge and skills in their lives.

 6) Decreases stress and anxiety